kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 # Behaviour of `AT TIME ZONE`

 As mentioned above, we can use `AT TIME ZONE` to convert the date time stored to a different timezone.
 Sounds easy to understand right?
-But, always always refer to the documentation first to understand the behavior.
+But, always refer to the documentation first to understand the behavior.

 According to [PostgreSQL documentation][2]: